The Open University since 2006

 Does the recruitment and selection process fill you with dread?
 Discrimination and equal opportunities legislation can make this area feel like a minefield.
 If you are faced with appointing a new employee then this free course, Human resources: recruitment and selection, will provide a straightforward guide to the process: from writing job descriptions to finally assessing who to appoint.

 After studying this course, you should be able to:

-- list the skills and knowledge needed to conduct full and fair recruitment and selection, and be able to undertake it systematically.
+- list the skills and knowledge needed to conduct full and fair recruitment and selection

 - Current section: Introduction